ASACT/miniconf2025/pages/pages-root-folder/index.md

 </div>

-+ Registration for In-person Participation Deadline: Monday, April 15, 2024.
++ Registration for In-person Participation Deadline: Thursday, May 15, 2025.

-+ Registration for Virtual Participation Deadline: Friday, April 19, 2024.
++ Registration for Virtual Participation Deadline: Thursday, May 15, 2025.

 <!-- ---- -->